Maritime Operations (M.Sc.)

 - Project management in companies within the maritime sector.

-- Innovation and development tasks within the academic core competencies of the programme: environmental system analysis, maritime technology and finance.
+- Innovation and development tasks within the academic core competencies of the program: environmental system analysis, maritime technology and finance.

 A holistic approach in regard to economy, environment and development increases the attractiveness of the graduates for the maritime labor market.
 For this reason the student may choose between several specialisations, offered by international partner universities.
 The specialisation refer to the core education areas the respective partners are known for.